-Suspect in student death ordered to trial in assault case
+Suspect in student death will stand trial in assault case

-SALT LAKE CITY (AP) - A man accused of killing a Utah college student was ordered Friday to stand trial on charges alleging he sexually assaulted another woman he met on a dating site more than a year before the slaying.
+SALT LAKE CITY (AP) - A man accused of killing a Utah college student was ordered Friday to stand trial on charges he sexually assaulted another woman he met on a dating site more than a year before the slaying.

 Ayoola Ajayi, 31, pleaded not guilty to felony kidnapping and three counts of forcible sexual abuse.